About Alexandra Paul

 Other info:

 Alexandra has been in a love affair with triathlon coach Ian Murray since 1995.
-Ian & Alexandra were married in Malibu in 2000, and they live with Sam & Simon, 2 amazing cats.
+Ian & Alexandra were married in Malibu in 2000, and they live with their amazing cats Sam & Simon on the west coast of the United States.